Anglo-Spanish War (1796–1808)

 The Anglo-Spanish War was fought between 1796 and 1802, and again from 1804 to 1808, as part of the Coalition Wars.
-The war ended when an alliance was signed between Great Britain and Spain, which was now under French invasion.
+The war ended when an unexpected alliance was formed between Great Britain and the Spanish Bourbon dynasty, resulting in the French invasion.
+The Anglo-Spanish alliance eventually ended in military victory against Napoleonic France, instrumental in ending Napoleon's reign and dominance over Europe.

 Background

 In the War of the First Coalition, Spain declared war on the newly formed French Republic, and joined the Coalition in attempting to restore the Bourbon Monarchy.
 The main Spanish general was Antonio Ricardos, who failed to secure a decisive victory, despite initial successes.
 French forces elsewhere quickly overran the Austrian Netherlands after the Battle of Fleurus, and the Dutch Republic collapsed under huge pressure.
 The Spanish were having similarly bad times.
 The Spanish navy did little, with the exception of combining with the British and participating in the Siege of Toulon.

-Following the Battle of the Black Mountain, the French Republic gained a huge advantage, and by 1795, the Peace of Basel was signed, forcing the Kingdom of Spain and the Kingdom of Prussia to exit the Coalition.
+Following the Battle of the Black Mountain, the French Republican forces gained a huge advantage, and by 1795, the Peace of Basel was signed, forcing Spain and the Prussia to exit the Coalition.
 In 1796, encouraged by massive French gains in the Rhine campaign and the Italian campaign, Spanish prime minister Manuel Godoy signed the Second Treaty of San Ildefonso, establishing a Franco-Spanish alliance and common war against Great Britain.
 The hope was that victorious France would also win over land and money for Spain, particularly against Spain's then main naval threat, Britain.
 The alliance continued the longstanding cooperation between France and Spain established by the Pacte de Famille in 1733, broken only by the French Revolution.